lpalova/lpalova.github.io/_posts/2016-04-26-Linear-Regresion-Toy-Model.md

 production budget.
 Let's see how we perform.

 Box Office Mojo was founded in 1999.
 When we look at their number of records per year, we soon realize that there is a jump in the number of records around the year the company was founded.
-We decide to use only recordings with a release date of 1999 or a later year.
+For our purposes, we decide to use only recordings with a release date of 1999 or a later year.
+Notice also that the number of movies released varies by month.
+October-December have the most records, January-February have the least records.
 ![Box Office Mojo Records](/images/BoxOfficeMojo/actorproducer_count_vs_year+month.png)

+We perform the [ordinary least squares](https://en.wikipedia.org/wiki/Ordinary_least_squares) fit and find that the domestic total gross can be estimated based on the production budget with a prediction power measured by R<sup>2</sup>.